SeismicSystems/pilot-tomo-api/pages/index.md

 ```
 {
-    txCount: number
+    nonce: string
 }
 ```

-### Sharing a claimed swipe
+### Making swipe data available to Seismic

 #### >> Description

-Tomo's client communicates with Seismic to claim that it is about to register a swipe.
-It's a "claim" because the swipe isn't actually registered until it's executed on-chain.
+Tomo's client must make swipe data available to Seismic before it registers the swipe on-chain.
+This is only a data availability step- the swipe isn't actually registered until it's executed on-chain.

-Signing the claim can be done using the below reference snippet with any library providing EIP-721 support.
+Signing the swipe can be done using the below reference snippet with any library providing EIP-721 support.
 We base all sample code in this doc off of [viem](https://viem.sh/)'s API.

 ```
 const requestSig = await walletClient.signTypedData({
     walletClient.getAddress(),
     {
-        name: 'Tomo Swipe Authentication',
+        name: 'Tomo Swipe Data Availability',
         version: env['VERSION'],
         chainId: env['CHAIN_ID'],
         verifyingContract: env['CONTRACT_ADDR'],